First Step Research and Development Programmes

 First Step is committed to both applying the evidence-base and also helping to develop it.
 We are keen to collaborate on research with other partners and also lead our own research into relevant areas.
 Many staff choose to become involved in the projects and find that this helps them both improve the treatments they offer but also to develop themselves professionally (and prevent therapist burnout).

-We have close links with the BABCP journals and our Clinical Director is currently the Editor-in-Chief of the Cognitive Behaviour Therapist (BABCP Practitioner Journal).
+We have close links with the BABCP journals and our former Clinical Director Richard Thwaites is currently the Editor-in-Chief of the Cognitive Behaviour Therapist (BABCP Practitioner Journal).
 We are keen to foster a culture where what we do is based on the strongest evidence available and we are aware of how to adapt and flex evidence-based appraoches to provide the most effective service to our patients.

 Self-Practice/ Self-Reflection (SP/SR) (Service Lead: Richard Thwaites)